Entangling Quantum Memories via Heralded Photonic Bell Measurement: Improvements using Entanglement Distillation

 It is important to note here that all the analysis in this article has been focussed on \emph{achievable} distillable entanglement.
 In the regime where $ I(\rho)\rightarrow 0 $, we cannot conclusively claim that about the actual entanglement content in the heralded and/or distilled state is indeed zero.
 A complete characterization could be performed by calculating an upper bound to the heralded state's distillable entanglement.
 However these quantities are hard to calculate for our generalized analytic state formulations; we leave this problem open for future studies.

 In panes (A3) and (B3), we analyze the fidelity of the distilled states.
 As expected the fidelity improves under distillation but only upto a specific value of channel loss where $ F(\rho_{AB},\ket{\Psi^+})=0.5 $.
 One may solve $ F(\rho_{AB},\ket{\Psi^+})=0.5 $ for $ \eta $ to evaluate the limiting range $ \eta_{\lim} $.
 The reson behind this is straightforward-- at $ F(\rho_{AB},\ket{\Psi^+})=0.5 $ the initial joint state is the two-qubit maximally mixed state $ \rho_{AB}=\mathbb{I}/4 $.
 This state has no distillable entanglement i.e.\ $ E_D(\mathbb{I}/4)=0 $.
 Consequently, starting with this state, no distillation protocol will improve the state quality.
 For $ \eta<\eta_{\lim} $, the heralded state $ F(\rho_{AB},\ket{\Psi^+})>0.5 $, meaning the state quality may be improved by distillation.
 Hence $ I(\rho) $ improves asymptotically (with additional rounds of distillation) to 1 for $ \eta<\eta_{\lim} $.
 We plot contours of $\eta_{\lim}$ (labelled in dB) for various values of excess noise and state visibility in Fig.~\ref{fig:distill_contour}.
 We refer the reader to Appendix~\ref{app:distill} for more details.
+Additional analysis of more system specific distillation schemes (for e.g., as proposed in Ref.~\cite{Rozpedek2018-ll}) are potential topics for future studies.